 Many restaurants focus their marketing efforts on young people.
-College-aged adults love happy hour, and young families can bring in decent margins.
+College-aged adults love happy hour, and young professionals can bring in decent margins.
 However it is important to not pass up on the chance to effectively market to an oft-neglected category of diners that can bring in large revenue gains, senior citizens.

 In the next 20 years, the population is expected to grow by 60 million people.
 Economists suggest that half of that growth will include people over the age of 65 [Source].
 With the baby boomer population aging each year, it’s time to consider how to market to a growing number of people who are older, wiser and retired.